Skip to content

 Mistake 1: Assumption Trap

-I, an enthusiastic software tester, once found myself ensnared in the assumption trap.
-Rather than thinking like a savvy product manager, I relied on assumptions, convinced that I understood the project requirements and scope.
-Alas, little did I know that by adopting a product manager's mindset, I could unravel hidden truths and contribute to the creation of better, more functional products.
+Early in my career, I relied on assumptions, convinced that I understood the project requirements and scope.
+Later I found that by adopting a product manager's mindset, I could contribute to the creation of better, more functional products.

-One vivid memory comes to mind when I assumed the behavior of a crucial functional requirement without cross-validating it with the development team.
-As I delved into my testing endeavors, defects revealed themselves one after another, shattering my illusions of a smooth sailing experience.
+I remember on a project, I assumed the behavior of a crucial functional requirement without cross-validating it with the development team.
+During testing, defects revealed themselves one after another.
 It was a pivotal moment, a revelation that struck me like a bolt of lightning.

-From that point forward, I recognized the dormant potential within me: the ability to think like a product manager.
-Equipped with this newfound perspective, I embarked on a quest to ask the right questions, challenge assumptions, and collaborate closely with stakeholders throughout the development process.
+From that point forward, I recognized the importance of thinking like a product manager.
+I started to ask the right questions, challenge assumptions, and collaborate with stakeholders throughout the development process.

 This transformation led to extraordinary discoveries.
-As I untangled the complex web of requirements, I unearthed gaps, uncovered latent risks, and gained an intimate understanding of the product's functional landscape.
-By seamlessly blending the responsibilities of a tester and a product manager, I emerged as a guardian of quality, armed with comprehensive knowledge and a relentless focus on meeting user expectations.
+I unearthed gaps, uncovered latent risks, and gained an intimate understanding of the product's functional landscape.
+By blending the responsibilities of a tester and a product manager, I emerged with comprehensive knowledge and a relentless focus on meeting user expectations.

-Lesson learned: To transcend the boundaries of ordinary software testing, one must embrace the prodigious power of thinking like a product manager.
-Embrace the art of asking pertinent questions, challenging assumptions, and fostering collaboration with stakeholders.
-By stepping into the shoes of a product manager, you become a formidable force, propelling the creation of exceptional products that fulfill functional requirements and delight users.
+Lesson learned: To level up in software testing, one must embrace the thinking like a product manager.
+Embrace the art of asking questions, challenging assumptions, and fostering collaboration with stakeholders.
+You'll become a formidable force, propelling the creation of exceptional products that fulfill functional requirements and delight users.

 Mistake 2: Neglecting Exploratory Testing

-In my quest for efficiency, I once fell into the trap of relying too heavily on scripted test cases.
+In my quest for efficiency, I once fell into the trap of relying solely on scripted test cases.
 While following a structured approach is essential, neglecting exploratory testing limited my ability to uncover unexpected issues and think critically about the product's behavior.

-During a project where I focused solely on executing predetermined test cases, a significant bug slipped through undetected.
-This incident served as a wake-up call, emphasizing the need for exploratory testing to complement scripted approaches.
-By exploring the software from different angles and adopting a curious mindset, I discovered numerous defects that scripted tests had missed.
+During a project where I focused on executing predetermined test cases, a significant bug slipped through undetected.
+This incident served as a wake-up call.
+By exploring the software from different angles and adopting a curious mindset, I discovered defects that scripted tests had missed.

 Lesson learned: Strike a balance between scripted testing and exploratory testing.
 The latter allows for creativity, adaptability, and the discovery of hidden issues that scripted tests may overlook.